Buraillc/Buraillc/README.md

 - 👋 whats up, I’m @Buraillc
 - 👀 I’m interested in digital health and supply chain powered by blockchain.
 - 🌱 I’m currently learning and trying to be familiarizing with dlt and cancer survivorship care plan to be digitalized during covid era.
-- 💞️ I’m looking to collaborate on projects related digital health with medical professionals(Oncologists and etc.. ), tech people
+- 💞️ I’m looking to collaborate on projects related digital health with medical professionals(Oncologists and etc.. )as ewll as tech people.
 - 📫 How to reach me :admin@burai.live.
 Your feedback would be enormously appreciated 🙇🏻‍♀️

 <!---